blockprotocol/blockprotocol/rfcs/text/0408-versioning-types.md

 > \*\*We recommend that schema hosts support `${base_url}/v/latest`, redirecting to (or directly serving) the most recent published version of a type.

-Outside of that recommendation we opt to not provision for other canonical URIs at this time.
+Outside of that recommendation we opt to not provision for other canonical URLs at this time.

 ### Schemas